Folúntais-reatha

 For information on moving to Ireland please see www.euraxess.ie

-Living allowance (Stipend): €25,000 per annum (tax-exempt scholarship award)
+Living allowance (Stipend): €25000 per annum, [tax-exempt scholarship award]

-University fees: Waived
+University fees: waived

-Contact Name: Dr. Xuliang Qian
+Contact Name: Dr. Christina Tadiri

 Contact Email: christina.tadiri@universityofgalway.ie

-Primary Supervisor name: Dr. Xuliang Qian
+Primary Supervisor name: Dr. Christina Tadiri

-Application(s) are invited from suitably qualified candidates for full-time funded PhD scholarship(s) starting in September 2025 or sooner affiliated to the Discipline of Electrical & Electronic Engineering at the University of Galway.
+Applications are invited from suitably qualified candidates for full-time funded PhD scholarship starting in Fall/Winter, 2026 affiliated to the School of Natural Sciences in the College of Science and Engineering at the University of Galway.

 University of Galway